LucasMiller2020/world-mall/replit.md

 **Guest Login System**: Users can join immediately by choosing a username (2-25 characters, alphanumeric with underscores/hyphens).
 Guest usernames are only reserved while the user is online - when they leave, the username becomes available for others.
 This provides a Chat Ave-style frictionless onboarding experience.

+**Online Tracking**: The system uses a heartbeat mechanism to track online status.
+Clients send heartbeats every 30 seconds.
+The server runs a cleanup job every 30 seconds that marks users offline if they haven't sent a heartbeat in 150 seconds (tolerating 3-5 missed heartbeats).
+This threshold accounts for browser throttling when tabs are backgrounded, preventing false offline detections.

 **World ID Verification**: Users can verify with World ID to permanently reserve their username.
 Human verification is performed via World ID Cloud v2 server-side verification using SHA-256 nullifier hashing.
 The system relies on hashed nullifiers from World ID for unique identification, ensuring no personally identifiable information is stored.

 Session handling is managed by Express sessions with a PostgreSQL store.
 Guest sessions are tracked via cookies and online status is monitored to determine username availability.